ToshioCP/Gtk4-tutorial/src/sec3.src.md

 ### GtkLabel

-We made an window and show it on the screen in the previous chapter.
+We made an window and show it on the screen in the previous section.
 Now we go on to the next topic, widgets in the window.
 The simplest widget is GtkLabel.
 It is a widget with a string in it.

-@@@ lb1.c
+@@@ misc/lb1.c

 Save this program to a file `lb1.c`.
 Then compile and run it.